glpittet/salazar-gang.github.io/index.md

 - **Nationality**

 Except for the age that was calculated by substracting the birth date to the quote date, these informations about speakers where provided to us by our teaching assitants who extracted them from the [Wikidata knowledge base](https://www.wikidata.org/wiki/Wikidata:Main_Page).
-We first simply plotted the top 10 quotes' occurencies covering the climate change topic based on the characteristics of their corresponding speaker.
+We first simply plotted the top 10 quotes' occurences covering the climate change topic based on the characteristics of their corresponding speaker.

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="550" src="html/speaker_characteristics.html"></iframe>

-We can observe that quotes related to climate change are said most frequently by the following speaker profile:
+We can observe that the most common overall speaker profile in the subset of climate change-related quotes is the following:
 - **Age:** *50-70*
 - **Occupation:** *Politician*
 - **Political party:** *Democratic*